 Tokyo is certainly a mecca to all those who crave the adrenaline rush of a trip to a big city.
 But what if you want to have a relaxing trip instead?
 Is it possible?

 Continue reading “How to have a relaxing holiday in Tokyo”

 Time to celebrate sakura-lovers – Japan’s annual cherry blossom forecast for 2017 is out!
-Continue reading “Spring 2017: When and where to see the cherry blossoms in Japan”
+Continue reading “Spring in Japan: When and where to see the cherry blossoms in Japan”